-We all want a ‘Hollywood smile’, and to get one, of course you should avoid stain-causing foods and drinks, including red wine, blueberries, coffee, and black liquorice.
-Smoking is also notorious for turning teeth a sickening yellow, and age does yellow teeth, too.
+We all want a ‘Hollywood smile’, right?
+To get one, of course you should avoid stain-causing foods and drinks, including red wine, blueberries, coffee, and black liquorice.
+Smoking is also notorious for turning teeth a sickening yellow.
+And age does yellow teeth a bit, too.

-Indulged in a few too many espressos or glasses of vino but still want a whiter grin without using toxic hydrogen peroxide or questionable lasers to get it?
+If you’ve indulged in a few too many espressos or glasses of vino but still want a whiter grin, you can of course, use commercial products with hydrogen peroxide such as Crest Whitening Strips.

-Luckily, there are myriad natural teeth whitening remedies to supplement your daily tooth-brushing routine, all of which will give you gleaming pearly whites in 14 days.
-However, be warned: these remedies will not demonstrate brilliant results on: tooth crowns, veneers, teeth stained by smoking or certain medications such as antibiotics, and they do take some time to work.
+If you want a smile that’s clean and natural looking, there are myriad natural teeth whiteners to supplement your daily tooth-brushing routine.
+All of them will give you brilliant pearly whites in around 14 days.
+However, be warned: these remedies will not demonstrate results on: tooth crowns, veneers, teeth stained by smoking or certain medications such as antibiotics, and they do take regular use and some time to work.

-For an extra teeth-whitening boost for the ladies, finish off with wearing a blue-based organic lipstick or lipgloss on your lips in either pink or red hues.
-Never skip this important step either: remember to floss in-between your teeth to prevent stains from accumulating, and visit your dentist for regular cleanings of your pearly whites.
+Oh, and never skip this important step either: remember to floss in-between your teeth to prevent stains from accumulating, and visit your dentist for regular teeth cleanings, of course!